ceph/ceph/doc/man/8/ceph-mon.rst

  ceph-mon -- ceph monitor daemon
 =============================

-.. program:: cmon
+.. program:: ceph-mon

 Synopsis
 ========

-| **cmon** -i *monid* [ --mon-data *mondatapath* ]
+| **ceph-mon** -i *monid* [ --mon-data *mondatapath* ]

 Description
 ===========

-**cmon** is the cluster monitor daemon for the Ceph distributed file system.
-One or more instances of **cmon** form a Paxos part-time parliament cluster that provides extremely reliable and durable storage of cluster membership, configuration, and state.
+**ceph-mon** is the cluster monitor daemon for the Ceph distributed file system.
+One or more instances of **ceph-mon** form a Paxos part-time parliament cluster that provides extremely reliable and durable storage of cluster membership, configuration, and state.

 The *mondatapath* refers to a directory on a local file system storing monitor data.
 It is normally specified via the ``mon data`` option in